 Whichever route you choose, adventure awaits!
 Here are some of our favorite sights and experiences to check out along the way:

-The Coastal Route
+The Galveston Route

 - Texas State Capitol - Visit this beautiful 19th century building, which was once the tallest capitol building in the United States.